plausible/docs/docs/metrics-definitions.md

 The percentage of visitors that take a desired action such as subscribing to a newsletter or signing up for an account.
 Calculated as follows: unique conversions for a goal / unique visitors, where both values depend on the filters applied to the dashboard.

+## Custom Properties (or Custom Dimensions)

+You can attach custom data when sending [a pageview](custom-pageview-props.md) or [a custom event](custom-event-goals.md#using-custom-props) to Plausible in order to create custom metrics.

 ## Current Visitors